MarWoes/wg-blimp/README.md

 ### WGBS pipeline

 `wg-blimp` is a cli wrapper for the WGBS pipeline implemented using [Snakemake](http://snakemake.readthedocs.io/).
-In general, a pipeline config us fed to the Snakemake workflow and the corresponding tools are called.
+In general, a pipeline config is fed to the Snakemake workflow and the corresponding tools are called.
 However, `wg-blimp` also provides some commands to ease creation of config files, or working without config files altogether.

 The command `wg-blimp run-snakemake` will run the pipeline with its default parameters.
 Make sure to set the `--cores` and `--genome-build` options appropriately.
 This command will also internally create a `config.yaml` file containing all parameters used for the analysis.